SamuraiAku/PkgToSoftwareBOM.jl/README.md

 # Indicate who you wish to credit as creator of this SBOM, whether it is a single person
 # or an organization or both.
 You may credit multiple people and organizations as necessary.
 # Including emails in the creator declaration is optional
-# Since PkgToSBOM is filling in most of the document, you can credit the tool as one of the creators as well
+# Since PkgToSoftwareBOM is filling in most of the document, you can credit the tool as one of the creators as well
-myName= SpdxCreatorV2("Person", "John Doe", "email@loopback.com")  # email may be an empty string if desired myOrg= SpdxCreatorV2("Organization", "Open-Source Org", "email2@loopback.com") myTool= SpdxCreatorV2("Tool", "PkgToSBOM.jl", "")
+myName= SpdxCreatorV2("Person", "John Doe", "email@loopback.com")  # email may be an empty string if desired myOrg= SpdxCreatorV2("Organization", "Open-Source Org", "email2@loopback.com") myTool= SpdxCreatorV2("Tool", "PkgToSoftwareBOM.jl", "")

 devRoot= filter(p-> p.first == "MyPackageName", Pkg.project().dependencies) # A developer SBOM has a single package at its root

 # SPDX namespace provides a unique URI identifier for the SBOM.
-Best practice, which PkgToSBOM supports, is to
+Best practice, which PkgToSoftwareBOM supports, is to
 # provide a URL to this SBOM in the package repository or to a project homepage.
-# PkgToSBOM will append a unique UUID so that the namespace is truly unique.
+# PkgToSoftwareBOM will append a unique UUID so that the namespace is truly unique.
 myNamespace= "https://github.com/myUserName/myPackage.jl/myPackage.spdx.json"

 active_pkgs= Pkg.project().dependencies;